 The Senate Policy adopts certain guidelines with respect to plagiarism cases.
 The Law Faculty adopts these as its guidelines.
 These guidelines will generally be followed unless there are clear indications that the application thereof will lead to injustice on the particular facts of the case, in which case the Committee has the discretion to depart from these guidelines.

 It is not possible to replicate the entire grid of guidelines here.
-Please see Annexure D of the Senate Policy.
-The Guidelines will be published on the notice boards in the Law Faculty for the information of students, as well as on the Faculty website, the Jackal server and on RUConnected.
+Please see the guidelines in the Senate Policy.
+The Guidelines will also be posted on the Faculty Plagiarism page on RUConnected.